ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/020 Tasks and methods.md

 ## Esoterica

 "Task" means basically the same thing as "procedure" or "subroutine" in other languages.
-The term "task" is used because Step descends from a line of languages called "hierarchical task network planners", aka HTN planners, that, for their own reasons used the term "task" rather than subroutine.
+The term "task" is used because Step descends from a line of languages called "hierarchical task network planners", aka HTN planners.
+HTNs, for their own reasons, used the term "task" rather than subroutine.
 If you already know what an HTN planner is, then Step is a Turing-complete HTN planner.

 "Method" means close to the same thing as "method" or "overload" in languages like C++ and C#.
 However, unlike those languages, Step allows redundant methods that it will try to choose between intelligently.